SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Syntax: produce()

 	This is a very special predicate.
 It interrupts the reduction rule execution and allows the rule engine to run all pending production rules.
 Since these can *call* reduction rules in their actions and also in their conditions, this results in a stack of active execution environments.
+When all applicable rules have been executed, the current rule continues with the next subgoal.

   - execute